mco-gh/quizaic/README.md

 ## Getting Started

 Quizrd is made of a combination of resources created via the Google Cloud CLI or Google Cloud Console.
-You may deploy Quizrd by running `setup.sh` (see [Quick Setup](#quick-setup)).
+You may deploy Quizrd by running `setup.sh` (see [Setup](#setup)).

 ### Prerequisites